MMN0001/llm-notes/llm.md

 trained a linear model to classify pages used as references.

-Tokenizer: tokenize the data with byte-pair encoding(BPE) algorithm (
+Tokenizer: tokenize the data with byte-pair encoding(BPE) algorithm, using implementation from Sentence-Piece.

+## Architecture

+1. Based on Transformer.

+2. Pre-normalization from GPT-3: normalize the input of each transformer sub-layer, instead of normalizing the output.

+3. SwiGLU activation function from PaLM: replace ReLU by SwiGLU activation function.

+4. Rotary Embeddings from GPTNeo: remove the absolute positional embeddings, add RoPE.